Mickey Mouse Waffle Maker Reviews

 This post probably contains affiliate links.
 You can read the details about what that means here.Click here to learn how this blog makes money -- and how you can too!

-If you’ve ever eaten at Chef Mickey’s, Crystal Palace, or Tusker House at Disney World, you probably know how fun Mickey Mouse waffles can be.
+If you’ve ever eaten at Chef Mickey’s at the Contemporary Resort, Crystal Palace in the Magic Kingdom, or Tusker House at Disney World, you probably know how fun Mickey Mouse waffles can be.
 But unfortunately, most of us don’t live at Disney World, so how are we supposed to have magical breakfasts the rest of the time?

 The answer, of course, is — get your own Mickey Mouse waffle maker so you can have them any time you like.
 Here are three I found that were highly rated.

 This stainless steel maker make a light, fluffy Mickey that peels off easily with a spatula.
 It has a Mickey icon indicator light that switches from blue to red to show that it’s hot enough to start cooking.
 When it is hot, be sure not to touch the actual outside of the waffle maker, but just the handle, as that is the only part that stays cool.

 Be aware that this technically makes a thick pancake more than a real waffle.
 Yes, it’s cute and Mickey’s face in unmistakable, but it doesn’t have the nooks and crannies of a true waffle.
 Some people won’t mind, but if that’s an issue for you, keep scrolling down for more options …

 If you’re dead-set on a true waffle with actual squares to hold the syrup, then you might want to consider this “mini” waffle maker.
 Since it makes a smaller waffle, it’s great for a breakfast for toddlers or preschool-age kids.
 One nice feature is that the indicator light clicks when it turns off, so you don’t have to stop everything else you’re doing to stare at the light or monitor when the waffle is ready.